latolukasz/beeorm-doc/docs/guide/search.md

 ::: tip
-This method is always adding `LIMIT 1` in SQL queries so in case your query selects more than one row from database first row will be returned.
+This method is always adding `LIMIT 1` in SQL queries so in case your query selects more than one row from database, first row will be returned.
 :::

 ## Searching for primary keys